EmilyGoose/pybot/README.md

 Deletes ALL responses.

+### @pybot getout

+Pybot leaves the server :(
+(Only the owner can use this)

 ### @pybot help

 Displays version info and a list of commands

 ## Setup instructions

+*NOTE: If you would like to add pybot to your server [click here](http://bit.ly/addpybot) instead.*
+Unless you REALLY want to, you can rely on the instance run by me.

 Install Python >= 3.4